xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

     >
     > Keep your CLI (cmd/terminal) open until you have finished running tests.

-5. Go back the **Tunnel Setup Helper** dialog.
+5. Go back to KS and check the **Tunnel Setup Helper** dialog.

-    Once you have started the tunnel in your local machine, the tunnel status on the **Tunnel Setup Helper** dialog is *Available*.
+    Once you have started the tunnel in your local machine, the **Tunnel Setup Helper** dialog displays a green *Status: Available* message.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-testcloud/studio-integration/tc-config-tunnel-setup-available.png" width=50% alt="tunnel setup helper">

     > Notes:
     >
-    > You can also click on the **Refresh** button to make sure the tunnel is available.
+    > You can also click on the **Refresh** button to have the status updated.

+6. Close the dialog and start executing TS/TSC with TestCloud Tunnel.

 ## View TestCloud reports